The Boots of the Fallen

-On this day, Canadian soldiers fought, with much sacrifice, and captured Vimy Ridge.
+On this day, Canadian soldiers fought valiantly and captured Vimy Ridge.

 "Boots of the Fallen".
 3,598 Canadian soldiers killed at Vimy and over 7000 injured in a battle that lasted four days.